nivaldoh/CrappyLearningEngine/README.md

 ### General
 - Trying to abstract away the usage of libraries such as GLFW in order to make it easier to switch to another library in the future (or use custom code), while trying to avoid unnecessary complexity.
 Using a singleton to manage library state in the wrapper, but not sure yet if that's a good approach.

+## Simplified Overview

+### Graphics Pipeline
+- Consists of the following stages:
+    - Application (CPU): prepares the data to be rendered.
+Can offload extra work to the GPU through compute shaders.
+    - Geometry processing (GPU from this point on): performs transformations, projections and other types of geometry handling.
+    - Rasterization: takes a primitive (generally a triangle) and outputs a set of pixels that roughly fill the primitive.
+    - Pixel processing: determines pixel color.
+Might also do depth testing